aolney/ct-modular-book/docs/05-fun-mod-controllers.md

 For example, if our clock is 120 BPM, then it is producing triggers at 2 Hz.
 A clock division of 2 would therefore produce triggers at 1 Hz, or 60 BPM.
 Clock divisions of 2, 4, and 8 are relatively common.
-Each of these specialized signals requires its own jack, so typically only a few such divisions are available on a clock module.
+Each of these specialized signals often has its own jack, so typically only a few such divisions are available on a clock module.

 Clock divisions can be used to implement [time signatures](https://en.wikipedia.org/wiki/Time_signature) that track how many beats occur in a measure (also known as a bar).
 A common time signature in popular music is ${}^{4}_{4}$, which indicates there are four quarter notes per measure, in contrast to ${}^{3}_{4}$, which indicates there are three quarter notes per measure.